Talking To Myself

 One of the great advantages of talking to oneself is the fact that whatever is discussed is unlikely to be repeated in a gossip circle of one.

-One anecdote cited a psychiatrist who was asked if talking to trees and other objects is “normal?”
+A psychiatrist was once asked if talking to trees and other objects was “normal?”
 He responded with the suggestion that you call him only if the trees and flowers talked back.

 One of the worrisome thoughts about self-talk is that it might be indicative of schizophrenia.
 But unless self-talk is accompanied by hearing voices, delusions, hallucinations, and disorganized thoughts, we can rule that one out.
+So, I’m safe on that count.

 Stop Self Criticism